 Deal with Negative Employee Engagement Feedback

-Know that if you ask for honest feedback through an employee engagement survey it won’t all be positive.
+Know that if you ask for honest feedback through a proven employee engagement survey it won’t all be positive — especially if you ask during times of change or uncertainty.
 If you have created an environment of trust and continuous improvement, some of what you hear will be negative.
 The question is whether or not you are in the right frame of mind to deal with the negative feedback employee engagement feedback effectively.

 Employee Engagement Surveys